Short-term fix eyed for another problem with U.S. healthcare website

 The administration recently overhauled HealthCare.gov after its botched launch two months ago.
 The fixes are now expected to allow millions of Americans to shop for insurance.

-The heathcare program faces a critical test to enroll hundreds of thousands of people by Dec.
-23, the deadline for people who need insurance coverage starting on Jan.
-1, 2014.
+The healthcare program faces a critical test to enroll hundreds of thousands of people by December 23, the deadline for people who need insurance coverage starting on January 1, 2014.

 Julie Bataille, a spokeswoman for CMS, said the government will make the payments to insurers for premium tax credits and cost sharing on time.